ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-You can use `$state.snapshot` to get the normal value if you want to avoid changing proxied state on accident when you pass it around, or to some API that doesn't expect it:
+Because proxied state is deeply reactive, you could change it on accident when you pass it around, or run into a problem with some API that doesn't expect it.
+In that case, you can use `$state.snapshot` to get the normal value from the Proxy:

 ```ts:editor.ts
 function saveEditorState(editor) {